nhsconnect/FHIR-CDS/index.md

 ### Sourcing of medical records ###
 Methods for sourcing medical records are out of scope of the Implementation Guide.

-### note element ###
-The note element appears in several resources in scope of the CDS API.
-A general view has been taken that notes made by EMS users are not taken into consideration by the CDSS.
-If there is information to be communicated, it MUST be communicated in a structured form.
-This is to reduce the risk of inappropriate triage due to end users assuming notes will be considered.
-Accordingly, the note element where it occurs MUST NOT be populated.

 ### De-scoped resources ###
 - ProcedureRequest has been removed as of V1.1.0-alpha and will therefore follow [HL7 FHIR STU3](https://www.hl7.org/fhir/stu3/index.html) guidance.
 - CareConnect guidance will be used for [Encounter](https://nhsconnect.github.io/CareConnectAPI/api_workflow_encounter.html) and [Patient](https://nhsconnect.github.io/CareConnectAPI/api_entity_patient.html) resources, and therefore our guidance pages on these resources have been unpublished as of V1.1.0-alpha.